 If you have already removed GIMP into the Trash, go to the Remaining Files tab from the sidebar and remove unneeded leftovers.

 As you can see, with App Cleaner & Uninstaller it is much easier to uninstall applications from Mac.
-Download it right now and try it out with a 7-day trial.
+Download it right now and try it out.

 Frequently asked questions about GIMP